 These usually grow on the fingers and on the backs of the hands and are therefore also called finger warts or hand warts.

-They are usually found on the soles or plantar area of the feet and are called sole warts, thorn warts or stinging warts.
+They are usually found on the soles or plantar area of the feet and are called plantar warts, thorn warts or stinging warts.

 These are especially common in children – but adults can be affected as well.
-These benign warts can occur individually, but also clumped Their condition is characteristic: Mollusks are skin-colored to reddish, usually pinhead-to-pea-sized and dented in the middle – due to the latter property they are called Mollusc warts.
+These benign warts can occur individually, but also clumped.
+Their condition is characteristic: Molluscs are skin-colored to reddish, usually pinhead-to-pea-sized and dented in the middle – due to the latter property they are called mollusc warts.

 These warts are smaller and smoother than other warts with a tendency to grow in large numbers, 20 to 100, next to each other.
-They can occur anywhere.
-In children, they are most common in the face.
+They can appear anywhere.
+In children, they are most common on the face.
 In adults, they are commonly found in the chin area (in males) and on the legs (in females).

 They grow on the genitals and in the rectal area.